pclaggett/phase6-va/README.md

 ######### AGGREGATION MODEL ##########
 ## Final 2: Reclass Input Rasters to Appropriate Mosaic Hierarchical Values.
+   ++ ADJUSTMENT ++ Remove CDL and AG rasters and add Cropland and Pasture
 ## Final 3: Mosaic All 1m Rasters
 ## Final 4: Split Mosaic and Reclass Land Uses to [1,0]